1. Walk in the Rain

 5. Fort Calgary

 Fort Calgary is a beautiful small museum about Calgary’s early history.
 They have really made an effort to make the museum appeal to kids as well as adults.
 Read more: Fort Calgary Review

-With many full-sized aircraft on display, Calgary’s Aerospace Museum is a great place for airplane fans.
+With many full-sized aircraft on display, The Hangar is a great place for airplane fans.

 The Calgary Zoo is open no matter what the weather and is way less crowded when it’s not nice out.
 Many of the exhibits are indoors and if you throw on some splash pants and rain boots, the Zoo has some of the best puddles for splashing in.

 Calgary now boasts two indoor trampoline parks – the Extreme Airpark and the Flying Squirrel.
 As well as InjaNation where you can find trampolines, climbing walls and obstacle courses.
 These will be a sure hit with your active kids that would be climbing the walls inside at home.

 Speaking of climbing, the Calgary Climbing Centre Hanger has a Climb Park with drop-in times.

 Experience and learn about music in a whole new way in Calgary’s new National Music Centre – Studio Bell.